Women who beat Serena, Osaka in Paris are quickly gone

 “It’s obviously challenging.
 You know, you’ve got to get your emotions settled in,” said Kenin, a 20-year-old American ranked 35th who outplayed Williams during a straight-set victory Saturday.
 “Yes, I beat Serena, which was really good, but I knew that (Barty is) very tough and she’s playing really well.”

 Keys meets Barty next.
-The other quarterfinal on the top half of the women’s draw will pair the winners of two later matches: defending champion Simona Halep against 18-year-old Iga Swiatek, and 17-year-old American Amanada Anisimova against Spanish qualifier Aliona Bolsova.
+In the other quarterfinal on the top half of the women’s draw, defending champion Simona Halep will face 17-year-old American Amanada Anisimova or Spanish qualifier Aliona Bolsova.
+Halep had no trouble at all against 18-year-old Iga Swiatek of Poland, winning 6-1, 6-0.

+After needing three sets to get through each of her first two matches last week, Halep has dropped a total of four games through her next two.

-Barty dominated the final set, held an 11-1 edge in aces and played the sort of mistake-free tennis that Kenin managed to produce a match earlier.
+Barty dominated her final set, held an 11-1 edge in aces and played the sort of mistake-free tennis that Kenin managed to produce a match earlier.

 After making half as many unforced errors as Williams, Kenin wound up with 29 against Barty, who had 17.